What Merchants Should Know For Successful Chargeback Reversals

 • When chargebacks typically take place the most

-Identifying these patterns assists merchants in preventing and defending against future chargebacks.
+Identifying these patterns assists businesses in preventing and defending against future chargebacks.

 3. Know Which “Compelling Evidence” Is Required